just-brainwaves/collegeManagement/README.md

 # 👽 The College Management Website

-Welcome to **College Management Website** — VibeCoded, Functinoal, And Giving Rich Features For Attendance And Mid-Terms Management.
+Welcome to **College Management Website** — VibeCoded, Functional, And Giving Rich Features For Attendance And Mid-Terms Management.

 ---